fperez/fperez.org-src/py4science/starter_kit.rst

   particularly appealing for Windows and Mac OSX, and it also exists for several Linux distributions and Solaris.

-- `Python(x,y)`_ provides a single-click installer for Windows of a similar set of libraries to EPD (though not exactly the same), as well as Ubuntu repositories.
+- `Python(x,y)`_ provides a single-click installer for Windows of a number of useful libraries, though unfortunately it does not ship the very useful Enthought tools (that include the powerful Mayavi 3d visualizer, the 2d plotting library Chaco and much more).

 As an alternative approach, the Sage_ project also ships most of these tools, and then adds others (like GMP and Pari) to provide a new numerical foundation,